 Continued investment is required to ensure that quality, adequacy and reliability of supply are achieved and maintained in compliance with the South African distribution grid code.
-While demandside measures will contribute to some extent to the slowing of the rate of growth in demand, the electricity demand will continue to grow as the city develops.
-The necessary infrastructure must be available to support development initiatives and policies, such as land use densification.
-There is also a strong focus on the refurbishment and replacement of existing assets to achieve a balanced, cost-effective approach to the long-term viability of the infrastructure.
+While demand-side measures will make some contribution to the slowing of the rate of growth in demand, the electricity demand will continue to grow as the city develops.
+The necessary infrastructure must be available to support development initiatives and policies, such as land-use densification.
+There is also a strong focus on the refurbishment and replacement of existing assets to achieve a balanced, cost-effective approach to the long-term viability of infrastructure.